Vishy70/Winter-of-WEC/Systems/NAT/README.md

 (Note: This is my first time scripting in bash, so not all scripts are self-contained i.e. you may have to run several scripts/commands separately, or run couple of additional commands outside the script.
 Will try and improve it another time.)

+Some instructions:
+- Ensure the scripts are excutable, by running: (do this for all the scripts)

+    `chmod +x <name-of-the-script>.sh`

+- Most of the commands need root privileges.
+Please be sure to use it.
+In addition, the scripts need to be run in a certain order (they build off each other), and need to be run on specfic terminal instances, as mentioned below.
+Beware! :)

 # The Topology

 |Client| <--------> |Router (NAT)| <--------> |Internet (Simulated Public Network)|